javascript-tutorial/en.javascript.info/1-js/2-first-steps/01-hello-world/article.md

 # Hello, world!

-About 98% of the tutorial is core Javascript, that is platform-independant.
+The tutorial that you're reading is about core Javascript, that is platform-independant.
 So you'll be able to learn how to use Node.JS and other things based on that knowledge.

-But we need something like a "base environment" to run our scripts, and browser is probably a good choice.
+But we need a working environment to run our scripts, and browser is probably a good choice.
+Also we'll use few browser-specific commands like `alert`, but will keep their amount to the minimum.

 So we'll start with attaching a script to the webpage.
-For other environments like Node.JS there are other ways to run it.
+For other environments like Node.JS there are other, probably even easier ways to run it.

 [cut]